DuyguTuncer/chops-assignment/README.md

 1) Check the data types with if-else statements to make sure that the arguments that get passed are the desired data types, if not, give error.

-2) Use string methods and iterators (array methods) in order to:
+2) Use string methods and iterators (array methods) to reach the final result.

-    - use split() method the data to use array methods,
-    - clear the curly brackets from the string items that is passed with data argument,
-    - access the value of the property that gets passed with the template argument,
-    - replace the values (the one in the curly brackes with the value of the properties),
-    - take the replaced values and render it as the whole string.

 3) Integrate Typescript, use type annotations to make sure to pass the right values.